Oiher/longitudinal-GWAS-pipeline/docs/getting_started.md

 # Getting Started

+## Introduction

+longGWAS is a computational pipeline, developed using [Nextflow](https://www.nextflow.io/docs/latest/index.html), that allows us to perform custom GWAS analyses with ease.

-This page will walk you through the process of building the docker image and setting up Nextflow to run the GWAS pipeline.
-If running this pipeline from ADWB, skip the installation section and go to the basic usage section.
+This page will walk you through how to set up Nextflow and run the longGWAS pipeline.

 ## Requirements